eduard93/docx/article_en.md

 - `<w:t>` - text itself
 - `<w:sectPr>` - page description

-When you open this document in a text editor, you will see (document with) a single word `Test`.
+When you open this document in a text editor, you will see a document with a single word `Test`.

 #### word/_rels/document.xml.rels
-It contains a list of links of `word/document.xml`.
-Name of link file is created from title of document part, to which it relates, and adding `rels` extension.
-A folder with link file called `_rels`, it is at the same level as a part to which it relates.
+Contains a list of links of `word/document.xml` part.
+Name of link file is created from the name title of document part, to which it belongs, with `rels` extension.
+A folder with link file is called `_rels`, and it is placed at the same level as a part to which it relates.
 There is no links in `word/document.xml`, so the file is empty:

 ```xml
 <Relationships xmlns="http://schemas.openxmlformats.org/package/2006/relationships">
 </Relationships>
 ```
-Even if there is no links, file must exist.
+Even if there is no links, this file must exist.

-## docx и Microsoft Word
+## docx and Microsoft Word
 [docx](https://github.com/eduard93/docx/releases/download/v1.0.0/word.docx) created with Microsoft Word or any other editor has [several additional files](https://github.com/eduard93/docx/commit/5313b19d6b14392fee217f66afb11866fe738067).

 ![image](https://habrastorage.org/files/585/503/504/58550350424d4977910f9424a4af3104.PNG)

-Contents of files:
+These files contain:
 - `docProps/core.xml` - the basic document metadata according to  [Open Packaging Conventions](https://en.wikipedia.org/wiki/Open_Packaging_Conventions) and Dublin Core  [[1]](http://dublincore.org/documents/dcmi-terms/), [[2]](http://dublincore.org/documents/dces/).
--  `docProps/app.xml` - [general information about document](http://www.datypic.com/sc/ooxml/e-extended-properties_Properties.html): number of pages, words, characters, application name in which document was created, etc.
+-  `docProps/app.xml` - [general information about document](http://www.datypic.com/sc/ooxml/e-extended-properties_Properties.html): number of pages, words, characters, application in which document was created, etc.
 - `word/settings.xml` - [settings for the current document](http://www.datypic.com/sc/ooxml/e-w_settings.html).
 - `word/styles.xml` - [styles](http://www.datypic.com/sc/ooxml/e-w_styles.html) applied to the document.
-Separate data from representation.
+Separates data from view.
-- `word/webSettings.xml` - HTML display [settings](http://www.datypic.com/sc/ooxml/e-w_webSettings.html) of document part and document conversion settings to HTML.
+- `word/webSettings.xml` - HTML display [settings](http://www.datypic.com/sc/ooxml/e-w_webSettings.html)  and document conversion settings to HTML.
 - `word/fontTable.xml` - [list](http://www.datypic.com/sc/ooxml/e-w_fonts.html) of document fonts.
 - `word/theme1.xml` - [theme](http://www.datypic.com/sc/ooxml/e-a_theme.html) (consists of color schemes, fonts, and formatting).

-Complex documents can have much more parts.
+Complex documents usually have more parts.

 ## Reverse engineering docx

-So, the initial task is to find out how any document fragment is stored in xml, then to create (or parse) such documents on their own.
+The initial task is to find out how any document fragment is stored in xml, then to create (or parse) such documents on our own.
 We need:
 - Zip Archiver
 - Library for XML formatting (Word gives XML without indents, one line)
 - A tool for viewing diff between files, I use git and TortoiseGit